deutschj/sysperfeval/README.md

 read: IOPS=2015, BW=15.7MiB/s (16.5MB/s)(945MiB/60001msec)
 ```

 The higher latency is explained by postgres partially reading data from the OS cache (as I didn't clear the OS cache after every time running the experiment, frequently accessed data will be cached there).
 Postgres also has its own shared buffer cache, but I set this to the minimum value here (128kB) and didn't encounter any cache hits on the Postgres side.
-Hits on this Postgres buffer would be shown as `Buffers: shared hit=x`.
+Hits on this Postgres buffer would be shown as `Buffers: shared hit=x`. --> probably not OS cache as I used direct IO, but the effect of the Postgres query execution plan

 ```sql
 app=> explain (analyze, buffers) select * from pgbench_accounts;